firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 3. Attachment name: `attachment_name_is`, `attachment_name_contains`, `attachment_name_starts`, `attachment_name_ends`
 4. Attachment notes: `attachment_notes_are`, `attachment_notes_contain`, `attachment_notes_start`, `attachment_notes_end`

+To negate any of these, just add a `-`.
+The search would become (for example): "description does not start with".

 ## Properties

-Properties of the transaction in question.
+These search options search for properties of the transaction in question.

 1. Type.
 Accepts English terms only: "withdrawal", "deposit" or "transfer": `type:withdrawal`
 2. If the transaction is reconciled: `reconciled:true`